theirish81/redplant/README.md

 a vast array of tools, while maintaining a low complexity.

 ## Basic configuration
-You can check out an example of the configuration in the `test_data` directory.
+You can check out an example of the configuration in the `etc` directory.

 In short, you have two top level configuration files: